jchryssanthacopoulos/soundlib/README.md

 ## Play Sound

-To play sound from a nunpy file, run
+To play sound from a numpy file, run

 ```
 python play.py <filename>